josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 That description is only partly accurate.

-Events affecting Palestinians may occur outside Britain, but British institutions may still make relevant decisions concerning:
+Events affecting Palestinians may occur outside Britain, but British institutions still make relevant decisions concerning:

 - military equipment;
 - export licences;